The Fall of the House of Usher by Edgar Allan Poe

 C) It collapses and sinks into the tarn

-D) It is restored and rebuilt
+D) It is left standing and haunted

 • 3.
 What genre does the story belong to?